Best Keyboard for Rainbow Six Siege X

 Introduction

-Most people seem to think that a quality keyboard isn’t exactly necessary for gaming, but we see that well over 95% of our analyzed professionals are using a mechanical keyboard.
+Most people seem to think that a quality keyboard isn’t exactly necessary for gaming, but we see that well over 95% of our analyzed professionals are using either a mechanical keyboard or an analog keyboard.

 We’ve been taking a look at what the Rainbow Six Siege professionals are using and we’ve distilled all of that data in this article.
 We’ll show you the most used boards in the professional scene and give you a brief rundown of their features and what makes them special.